How to create a Value Proposition for your SaaS business?

 “Conversations.
 Not Forms.
 With Drift on your website, any conversation can be a conversion.
 Instead of traditional marketing and sales platforms that rely on forms and follow ups, Drift connects your business with the best leads in real-time.”

 In a similar manner to the sales pitch, the value proposition declares that there’s a problem that needs to be solved for B2B, and that Drift is the solution.
 It is sticky, easy to understand, and even tells a story, all within the short 3 sentence paragraph.

-Gusto is a company that has created a B2B software solution that lets companies manage all their HR tasks in one place, online.
+Gusto is a company that has created a B2B SaaS solution that lets companies manage all their HR tasks in one place, online.
 Gusto succeeded when they created their value proposition in that it both make the company’s uniqueness plain, and it states their value in a way that is simple, credible, and emotional.